Notification of test date and time (including Speaking Test)

 You will receive information about the test venue and the starting time with your letter of confirmation which is sent two weeks before the test date.
 All candidates will receive this information via email.
 Please add email@example.com to your contact list to ensure you receive the above information in your Inbox.

-The test starts at 9am but we ask all candidates to arrive by 8am.
+The written test starts at 9am but we ask all candidates to arrive by 8am.
 Please note that if you arrive late, you will not be allowed to sit for the test.

 Test Day Registration and Verification